 Welcome to the Hemingstone village website.
 You will find here details of our Parish Council meetings and decisions, and also information about village events.
-On the Village Footpath Map tab, you'll find a draft of our new local map.
+On the Village Footpath Map tab, you'll find a copy of our new local map.

 A little bit of history: